jacobeisenstein/gt-nlp-class/homeworks/homework-8.md

 - Adverbs have the type (S\NP)/(S\NP)
 - Prepositional phrases have the type (NP\NP)/NP

-Analyze two short sentences in CCG
+Analyze the following sentences in CCG:

 - "The past is a foreign country."
 - "They do things differently there." (hint: "there" is an adverb)